 LC Light Touch Note

-Duck a l’Orange has been reinvented, embellished and adapted countless times.
+Duck a l’orange has been reinvented, embellished, and adapted countless times.
 This salad is faithful to the original flavors without any showboating.
-There is no rich sauce here, only a combination of fresh orange, perfectly cooked duck breasts, crisp greens and an oh-so-French vinaigrette.
-Sometimes all a recipe needs is a light touch, and this is one of those times.
+You’ll find no rich sauce here, only perfectly cooked duck breasts, crisp greens, and an oh-so-French vinaigrette with, natch, slices of orange.
+Sometimes all a recipe needs is a light touch.
+This is one of those times.